Skip to main content

 Advertising Policy

-Please contact the advisor re: advertising on this website.
+Please contact the advisor regarding: advertising on this website.
 Under no circumstances will the staff accept obscene, libelous, or inappropriate advertisements.
 The following topics are inappropriate: drugs, alcohol, adult-related material, and anything else illegal for minors.
 Advertising rates are set each year.
-For on-line ad prices, please contact the adviser.
+For online ad prices, please contact the adviser.

 Obituary Policy